What is Encore Louisville?

 How does a nonprofit apply to work with Encore Louisville?

 The needs of the nonprofit organizations will be identified through a Request for Proposal (RFP) process.
-The next opportunity to submit a proposal will be in December, 2020.
-Learn more about what’s involved for nonprofit agencies.
+Learn more about how to apply to get a Community Acceleration Team and the application timeline here.

 What happens after my application is submitted?

-Applicants are notified of selection decisions in mid-December.
+Applicants are notified of selection decisions in early-December.